awsdocs/amazon-ses-developer-guide/doc-source/examples-send-using-smtp.md

 10.         {
 11.             // Replace sender@example.com with your "From" address.
 12.             // This address must be verified with Amazon SES.
-13.             const String FROM = "sender@example.com";
+13. String FROM = "sender@example.com";
-14.             const String FROMNAME = "Sender Name";
+14. String FROMNAME = "Sender Name";
 15.
 16.             // Replace recipient@example.com with a "To" address.
 If your account
 17.             // is still in the sandbox, this address must be verified.
-18.             const String TO = "recipient@example.com";
+18. String TO = "recipient@amazon.com";
 19.
 20.             // Replace smtp_username with your Amazon SES SMTP user name.
-21.             const String SMTP_USERNAME = "smtp_username";
+21. String SMTP_USERNAME = "smtp_username";
 22.
 23.             // Replace smtp_password with your Amazon SES SMTP user name.
-24.             const String SMTP_PASSWORD = "smtp_password";
+24. String SMTP_PASSWORD = "smtp_password";
 25.
 26.             // (Optional) the name of a configuration set to use for this message.
 27.             // If you comment out this line, you also need to remove or comment out
 28.             // the "X-SES-CONFIGURATION-SET" header below.
-29.             const String CONFIGSET = "ConfigSet";
+29. String CONFIGSET = "ConfigSet";
 30.
 31.             // If you're using Amazon SES in a region other than US West (Oregon),
 32.             // replace email-smtp.us-west-2.amazonaws.com with the Amazon SES SMTP
-33.             // endpoint in the appropriate Region.
+33.             // endpoint in the appropriate AWS Region.
-34.             const String HOST = "email-smtp.us-west-2.amazonaws.com";
+34. String HOST = "email-smtp.us-west-2.amazonaws.com";
 35.
 36.             // The port you will connect to on the Amazon SES SMTP endpoint.
 We
 37.             // are choosing port 587 because we will use STARTTLS to encrypt
 38.             // the connection.
-39.             const int PORT = 587;
+39.             int PORT = 587;
 40.
 41.             // The subject line of the email
-42.             const String SUBJECT =
+42. String SUBJECT =
 43. "Amazon SES test (SMTP interface accessed using C#)";
 44.
 45.             // The body of the email
-46.             const String BODY =
+46. String BODY =
 47.                 "<h1>Amazon SES Test</h1>" +
-48.                 "<p>This email was sent through the "+
+48.                 "<p>This email was sent through the " +
 49.                 "<a href='https://aws.amazon.com/ses'>Amazon SES</a> SMTP interface " +
 50.                 "using the .NET System.Net.Mail library.</p>";
 51.
 52.             // Create and build a new MailMessage object
 53. MailMessage message = new MailMessage();
 54.             message.IsBodyHtml = true;
-55.             message.From = new MailAddress(FROM,FROMNAME);
+55.             message.From = new MailAddress(FROM, FROMNAME);
 56.             message.To.Add(new MailAddress(TO));
 57.             message.Subject = SUBJECT;
 58.             message.Body = BODY;
 59.             // Comment or delete the next line if you are not using a configuration set
 60.             message.Headers.Add("X-SES-CONFIGURATION-SET", CONFIGSET);
 61.
-62.             // Create and configure a new SmtpClient
-63. SmtpClient client =
+62.             using (var client = new System.Net.Mail.SmtpClient(HOST, PORT))
-64.                 new SmtpClient(HOST, PORT);
+63.             {
-65.             // Pass SMTP credentials
+64.                 // Pass SMTP credentials
-66.             client.Credentials =
+65.                 client.Credentials =
-67.                 new NetworkCredential(SMTP_USERNAME, SMTP_PASSWORD);
+66.                     new NetworkCredential(SMTP_USERNAME, SMTP_PASSWORD);
+67.
 68.                 // Enable SSL encryption
 69.                 client.EnableSsl = true;
 70.
-71.             // Send the email.
+71.                 // Try to send the message.
+Show status in console.
 72.                 try
 73.                 {
 74. Console.WriteLine("Attempting to send email...");
 75.                     client.Send(message);
 76. Console.WriteLine("Email sent!");
 77.                 }
 78.                 catch (Exception ex)
 79.                 {
 80. Console.WriteLine("The email was not sent.");
 81. Console.WriteLine("Error message: " + ex.Message);
 82.                 }
-83.
+83.             }
-84.             // Wait for a key press so that you can see the console output
-85. Console.Write("Press any key to continue...");
-86. Console.ReadKey();
-87.         }
+84.         }
-88.     }
+85.     }
-89. }
+86. }
 ```

 ------
-#### [ Go ]
+#### [ Golang ]

-The following code example is a complete solution for sending email through the Amazon SES SMTP interface using Go\.
+The following code example is a complete solution for sending email through the Amazon SES SMTP interface using the Go programming language\.
 In order to run this code example, you must obtain SMTP credentials; for more information, see [Obtaining Your Amazon SES SMTP Credentials](smtp-credentials.md)\.
 You must also install the [Gomail package](https://github.com/go-gomail/gomail)\.

 ```
  1. package main